10 More of the Best Effect Damage Monsters in Yu-Gi-Oh

-Requiring two levels 8s, Gimmick Pupper of Strings takes a bit more effort to xyz summon, but he arrives with an imposing 3000 ATK and a strong effect.
+Requiring two levels 8s, Gimmick Puppet of Strings takes a bit more effort to xyz summon, but he arrives with an imposing 3000 ATK and a strong effect.
 You can detach an xyz material to put a "string counter" on all other face-up monsters.
-At the end of your opponent's next turn, any monsters remaining who have these counters are destroyed and your opponent suffers 500 damage for each.
+At the end of your opponent's next turn, any monsters remaining who have these counters are destroyed, and your opponent suffers 500 damage for each.

 While this can eliminate your monsters as well as your opponent's, losing your own units won't be so bad since it'll just help pile on the damage.
 While opponents can avoid part of the blast by using their affected monsters as tributes or materials, but thanks to the extra deck limitations imposed alongside link summoning, they may simply lack the necessary zones.

 Normally I'd make fun of how ridiculously cheesy this card's name is, but with its 3000 ATK, 3000 DEF, and awesome effect, it just about earns it.
 Super-yada-yada Gustav needs two level 10 monsters.
 Normally, these gargantuan are challenging to summon, but cards like Tragoedia and Metal Reflect Slime will easily fit the criteria.

 Beyond its daunting stats, Gustav can simply detach an xyz unit to inflict 2000 damage to your opponent.
 Over two turns, that's a whopping 4000 hurt, and unlike many direct-damage monsters, Gustav can still attack the turn it activates its effect.
 Definitely one of the game's strongest machine-type monsters.